The story about the time I went to the MTV Awards in Stockholm

 I have no memory of these people

 When I got to Stockers I was put up in a local hotel and invited by the good people at MTV to go along to some drinks parties.
 I’m zipping through the early bits because I can’t remember them so well, all I know is that I was there for a night and a whole day before the awards so there was time to kill.
-I ordered lobster on room service, I enjoyed the rich variety of Swedish grot on offer at the hotel, I went to a free drinks party where I knew precisely no people and passed the time watching hot models handing out complimentary booze to them and to me, and then Kelis turned up to be adored.
-I was drunk and I knew I should say something to her, but before I could pile in with an arch quip about her milkshake certainly bringing boys to the yard, I remembered that it wasn’t 2003 yet and that single hadn’t been released.
+I ordered lobster on room service, I enjoyed the rich variety of Swedish grot on offer at the hotel, I went to a free drinks party where I knew precisely no one so passed the time watching hot models handing out complimentary booze, and then Kelis turned up to be adored.
+I was drunk and I knew I should say something to her, but before I could pile in with an arch quip about her milkshake definitely bringing the boys to the yard, I remembered that it wasn’t 2003 yet and that single hadn’t been released.
 Truth is I froze and watched as other journalists goaded me with their breeziness and just wandered over and got their quotes and wandered off.
 I bottled it and went back to the hotel, got another lobster (because you know fuck it!), and I probably went to town on myself because I was in my early-20s, drunk, alone and in a hotel room.

 The next day went something like: big walk, Stockholm’s pretty, I ate a local sausage which isn’t a euphemism.

-So to the big night itself and this is where things start to go really really even more blurry and annoyingly some of it will definitely sound like total bullshit but I promise you it isn’t.
+So to the big night itself and this is where things start to go really really even more blurry and annoyingly some of it will sound like total bullshit but I promise you it isn’t.
 All of this is the absolute truth as I know it.
 The awards were being held in a massive arena in the middle of the city as you’d expect and as I stood alone and smoking heavily in the queue for media people a real life person started talking to me.
 I’d barely uttered a word for 24 hours so I was initially shocked and panicky, my voice was croaky from underuse but I soon got into the groove.
 I remembered how conversations went, he’d say something, I’d say something, I also realized that the beers I’d had in the hotel room to get in the mood had made me a bit drunk already.
 Didn’t matter my new pal was all over the shop.
-He had better seats than me he bragged, he was going out with someone who worked for MTV, he’d smuggled some drugs over on the plane but he’d taken them all so I couldn’t have any (fine by me), and he was staying at the hotel where all the stars were staying.
+He had better seats than me he bragged, he was going out with someone who worked for MTV, he’d smuggled some drugs over on the plane, and he was staying at the hotel where all the stars were staying.
 OOH OOH WE SHOULD GO THERE IN A BIT!
 Groovy, we possibly high fived or chest bumped.
 I fucking loved this guy.

 “You can come in as my guest” he chirped or slurred as I threw my arms around him and probably kissed his ear.
 So go back to his big swanky hotel we did, and once there we sat elegantly by the piano in the bar bellowing along to whatever tune the hotel pianist was playing.
 He loved us, he started taking requests, and after about an hour of this we were joined in the bar by Bono and The Edge from U2, who looked on nodding their heads, hugely impressed by how cool we were as our crew (it was a crew by now) did a very inspiring and shouty version of My Way.
 By then I’d taken to chucking back complimentary whiskey, the upside of which meant I felt fabulous, the downside was that I wasn’t remotely bothered that I was singing around a piano in front of two legendary rock stars from a band I don’t like. *I shoved Bono out of my way and grabbed another glass of something.